mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-07-04-make-it-fast.md

 build new ones too if you're lucky!

-- by definition if you're investigating an area then it's not well understood (by you, anyway - yet) so you'll inevitably end up learning a lot more about that area - and that's no bad thing
+- by definition if you're investigating an area then it's not well understood (by you, anyway - yet) so you'll inevitably end up learning a lot more about that area - and that's never a bad thing

-- you probably know when you're done; getting an operation down from 1,500ms to 30ms may or may not be carved in stone as "the requirement" but once you're there you know you've nailed it
+- you know when you're done, much like a sudoku or a crossword puzzle; getting an operation down from 1,500ms to 30ms may or may not be carved in stone as "the requirement" but once you're there you _know_ you've nailed it

 # Where Should We Look?